rust-stuco/lectures/week12/slides.md

 * `block_on` blocks the current thread until the provided future has finished
 * Other executors may provide more complex behavior
     * like scheduling multiple futures onto the same thread

 ---

+# The `Future` Trait

+---

+# The `Future` Trait

+When you use the keyword `async`, what you are really doing is creating a state machine that implements the `Future` trait.

+* For now, you can think of `async` as syntax sugar for `impl Future`
+    * _This is a wildly incorrect statement, but we're omitting details today_
+* The next few slides are very technically complex, so don't worry if you don't understand everything

+---